 - Fall semester: Read (to hone your topic and thought) - Meet regularly with your ST Advisor, via CLST 491 Independent Study or (in extraordinary circumstances) informally.
-A letter grade will be assigned as with any ordinary independent study.
+Letter grade to be assigned as with any ordinary independent study.

 - o By end of fall semester, you will submit an outline of the thesis and, if required by your advisor, other supporting materials, such as an annotated bibliography, chapter summaries, and/or a rough draft of one chapter. - You are not locked into the process; you may withdraw from GwD candidacy without penalty simply by electing not to write a thesis in the Spring (simply do not enroll in CLST 493). - Spring semester: Write - Continue to meet regularly with your ST Advisor via Research Independent Study CLST 493.
-A letter grade will be assigned as with any ordinary independent study. - By Monday of the antepenultimate week of classes you will deliver, in a format stipulated by your Advisor (digital or print), a completed final version of the thesis to your Advisor.
-You will also email a digital copy to the DUS. - O Typically, the finished thesis will consist of three to five chapters or sections, plus bibliography.
+Letter grade to be assigned as with any ordinary independent study. - o By Monday of the antepenultimate week of classes you will deliver, in a format stipulated by your Advisor (e.g., digital, print) a completed final version of the thesis to your Advisor, the DUS and a third faculty reader to be determined by the DUS (see below, "Faculty Recommendation"). - The finished thesis will consist of three to five chapters or sections, plus bibliography.
 Length is to be about 40-50 pages.
 The thesis is to be written in a generally accepted format agreed upon by the Advisor.
-An abstract of ca. 400-600 words will accompany the thesis. - There may be an opportunity toward the end of the semester for the candidates to offer a brief (15-minute) presentation of their research to members of the Classical Studies community (fellow majors, graduate students, faculty) and invited guests.
-This is not required.
-Candidates who wish to present should consult the DUS for scheduling availability.
+An abstract of ca. 400-600 words will accompany the thesis. - Either in the penultimate, or the final, week of classes, all candidates will offer a brief (15-minute) presentation of their research to members of the Classical Studies community (fellow majors, graduate students, faculty) and invited guests.